caymanbum/press/business/simple.md

 The only negotiation is [price](price.md).

 Taking [complete control of my business](bureaucracy.md) has taught me a crucial lesson: most of enterprise software sales just doesn’t make sense.
-I sell a product call Iguana—not consulting.
+I sell a product called Iguana—not consulting.
 The value is in the engineering, in quality and reliability—not in contract negotiations.

 The future is simple: licensing and payment are integrated.
 If you’ve paid, the software works.
 If not, it doesn’t.